kumaratul60/design-patterns/Web-Design/web-works.md

 ---

-## 21. Final One‑Sentence Summary
+## 21. One‑Sentence Summary about hit to pixel on ui

 > The web is a carefully staged pipeline where **networking latency, parsing order, and rendering cost** decide how fast users see pixels.

-**All Levels:** This summary captures the essence – optimize each step for better performance!
+**Note:** This summary captures the essence – optimize each step for better performance!

 ---